-Topaz is a gemstone which, throughout history, has shared its name with all other yellow gemstones.
+Topaz is a gemstone that, throughout history, has shared its name with all other yellow gemstones.
 It was not until the mid 18th century that the name was assigned to the aluminum fluor-silicate that is uniquely topaz.
 During the 16th century, Cellini described a (most probably) yellow sapphire as “topaz”.
 Due to its close resemblance in color to citrine, yellow to orange “actual topaz” were termed “precious topaz” to distinguish between them.
-Topaz comes in many hues, from colorless to yellow, blue, brown, red and everything in between.
+Topaz comes in many hues, from colorless to yellow, blue, brown, red, and everything in between.
 The colorless and pale blue stones are most abundant in nature, followed by yellow and brown stones, while the golden-orange, pinks, and reds are most rare.
 The latter are mostly mined in Brazil.

 One particular color – or color range – is of special interest to collectors.
 It is the saturated golden-sherry or quince-jelly hue (often with a brown modifier) and yellow or pink undertones that is referred to as “Imperial Topaz”.
 How the “Imperial” demarcation came about is subject to speculation with two theories most commonly vying for naming rites.
 The first theory purports that “Imperial Topaz” was named to honor the Russian Tsar who owned the Ural mountain Topaz mines, reserving the best quality topaz for the emperor and his family.
 A second version attributes the name “Imperial Topaz” to the Brazilian Empire.
 Brazilian/Portuguese Emperor Peter II visited the town of Ouro Preto in 1881 and was presented with a reddish topaz by Professor Henry Gorceix, from that time forward reddish topaz was termed “Imperial”.
 Topaz sellers freely use the term “Imperial” to refer to any topaz with a hint of red or orange, it really only applies to the saturated colors of a small range in hues.